Sasho80/4.1.ComplexCondition/README.md

 Sofia  120.00  Plovdiv 27.50  Kaspichan  error
 1500           499.99         -50

-Example: Day of the Week
+09.Example: Day of the Week
 Let's write a program that prints the day of the week (in English) depending on given number (1 … 7) or "Error!" if an invalid input is given.
 Sample Input and Output